 Everyone loves food and most people love to eat.
 In fact, foods are in the top 10 favorite topics discussed in the social platforms, Facebook and Twitter, and it’s likely to be in the top 5 favorite topics of discussion at the office.
 Food is a safe topic that everyone can get excited about.

 It’s so easy to get foods of all kinds to go, and if you’re in a city or suburbs, most of that can be delivered right to your door.
 Yet this easy access to everything come increasingly with consequences.
-Issues ranging from food sensitivities and allergies to digestive disturbances and irritable bowel syndrome, to obesity and diabetes afflict too many people these days.
+Issues ranging from food sensitivities and allergies to digestive disturbances, candida infections, and irritable bowel syndrome.
+Obesity and diabetes afflict far too many people these days.
 For others it’s even life threatening.

 Today’s cornucopia wages war on the body.

 If you’re suffering from one too many food hangovers or digestive issues that are just getting worse, take heed.
 Your body is screaming for help and it’s time to listen!

 Your body is screaming for help and it’s time to listen.

 The good news: improving gastrointestinal distress is not so hard.
 Little efforts each day can go a long way.
 Here are some simple things you can do to improve your GI health almost in short order.

 If you’re dealing with constipation, fiber might just be your savior!
 We all know that a diet rich in fiber can help you digest more rapidly and prevent constipation.
 However, there can be a dizzying choice of fiber-rich foods and yet not all of them are good for your digestive system.